Matthew Ruff, Driving on Suspended License Defense Expert

 Many people do not know that it is possible to be convicted of driving while your license is suspended even when the person does not have a valid California Drivers License, or many has no license at all.
 The crime is one of operating a vehicle when the privilege has been suspended or revoked.
 For over fifteen years defense attorney Matthew Ruff has not only been helping good, ordinary people avoid jail on 14601 charges, he also will assist in seeing to it the client gets their driving privilege restored or reinstated whenever possible.
 The attorney practices in and has achieved case dismissals in all Southern and Central California Courts including Kern and Los Angeles Counties: LAX Airport, Hill Street Metro, Torrance South Bay, Bellflower, Bakersfield, Long Beach, Compton, San Pedro, Palos Verdes, among many others, for cases involving all types of traffic and license charges.

 It is commonly accepted that the law in this area of the Vehicle Code is extremely complex and in a constant state of flux.
+The California law makers seem to be constantly modifying the codes to appease the insurance companies and other special interests.
 There can be little doubt that a lay person is completely out of his or her element when trying to defend a driving while the license is suspended or operating a car without a license.
 For example, recently the California State Court issued an opinion relevant to criminal defense practitioners holding that in a criminal prosecution for violations of Veh.
 Code, 14601.1, subd. (a), where the Department of Motor Vehicles had suspended defendants' driving privileges, the trial court erred in dismissing the complaints on the ground that the section did not apply to persons, such as defendants, who had never been issued driver's licenses, concluding that defendants could only be prosecuted under Veh.
 Code 12500 (unlawful to drive unless licensed).
 Section 14601.1, subd. (a) applies to the privilege of driving upon the highways, which is separate and apart from the licensing of a person to operate a motor vehicle.
 People v.
 Matas (1988) 200 Cal App 3d Supp 7.

 As a Los Angeles Suspended License Attorney, Mr. Ruff is often called upon to render advice to those facing a Court appearance due to a ticket or citation for driving while their license was suspended.
 In these instances he first reassures his clients that he will go to Court for them and speak to the Judge on their behalf, as an officer of the Court.
 He will strive to get the case dismissed or dropped whenever possible and he will help the client move on with their life.